andis-spr/fzf-bookmarks/README.md

 # fzf-bookmarks

-The really simple website bookmarks menu.
+Platform-agnostic, browser-independent, portable, small and also fast solution for organizing your web bookmarks.

 ## Features

-- Find and select multiple bookmarks for opening in the web browser.
+- Type and select multiple bookmarks for opening them the web browser.
-- Manage bookmarks list via your favorite text editor & version control.
+- It's plaintext!
+Manage bookmarks via your favorite text editor & version control.
-- Portable and launches very quickly.
-- Runs from *nix and Windows command-line interfaces.
+- Runs the same in *nix and Windows command-line interfaces.

 ## Incentive

-I imagined having a fast, portable, searchable, platform-agnostic, no-bells-and-whistles bookmarks management UI, as I really began to dislike the everchanging, clunky GUIs and completely non-flexible storage formats of the popular web-browsers.
+I began to grow tired with everchanging, clunky graphical interfaces and completely non-flexible storage formats of the popular web-browsers and wanted a simple bookmarks management tool somewhat independent from these browsers.
 What's more simple than a text file really...

 So, on the shoulders of `fzf`, `lua` and `some *nix text utilities`, the `fzf-bookmarks` became a thing.